Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Scholarship Tip: Applying Early Action (EA) at this level often increases your priority for institutional grants and honors college consideration.

-Does a degree from Pitzer College Worth It?
+Is a Pitzer College Degree Worth It?

 Getting into Pitzer College can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Pitzer College offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Pitzer College is USD: 75882.08 and unemployment rate is 4.09%.

 How much does a degree from Pitzer College Cost?

-10.15% of the students are receiving Pell Grant and 21.7 percent are receiving Federal Grants.
+10.2% of the students are receiving Pell Grant and 21.7 percent are receiving Federal Grants.
 So it is a better choice to go to Pitzer College and apply for PELL or federal loan grants.

 At Pitzer College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Pitzer College as your choice in the form.

-How much a Pitzer College Graduate make?
+How much does a Pitzer College Graduate earn?

-The average annual income of a graduate in the United States is USD: 40595
+The average annual income of a graduate in the United States is $40,595.

-Degree Programs
+Degree Programs at Pitzer College

 Bachelor Degree Programs